| | |

 responds exceptionally well to LPR filters.
 It's also an easy target to photograph, but this exposure was

 taken under extremely bad conditions (a rare thick haze from Alaskan forest fires carried down with a "cold" front).
+The study of planetary nebulae is fascinating.
+You're looking

 at a star that consumed the fuel at its core thousands of years ago.
 It then ejected its gaseous shell into